We're already longing for those Worthy fields.

 There’s still a chance you can get in – though the odds are stacked against you.
 Here’s how you can still get into the party of the year.

-When is the Glastonbury ticket resale?
+When was the Glastonbury ticket resale?

 Coach package tickets for Glastonbury ‘19 first went on sale on October 4 2018 at 6pm BST – and sold out.
 General tickets for Glastonbury ’19 went on sale on October 7 at 9am BST – and are also fully sold out.
+A coach package resale took place at 6pm BST on Thursday April 25, 2019, selling out in 23 minutes.

-These tickets are made up of returned tickets from punters who managed to bag them in the general sale.
-There’s no knowing how many get added to the resale but there’s even fewer opportunities this time around.
 The last chance to get tickets is now the resale.
 See Tickets is the only ticket agency permitted to sell tickets for Glastonbury Festival, so beware of trying to buy from anywhere else.

-Exact ticket numbers remain a mystery, but speaking to speaking to BBC Radio 2 days before the resales take place, Emily Eavis said: “obviously, it has been a bit of a scramble and that often happens after a year off.”
+Exact ticket numbers were a mystery, but speaking to speaking to BBC Radio 2 days before the resales take place, Emily Eavis said: “obviously, it has been a bit of a scramble and that often happens after a year off.”

 “We haven’t got loads to sell, so I think we should probably let people know that now, but it’s always really worth a go.
 We don’t want to put people off.”